tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ---
 layout: post
-title:  What is a defer?<br>How are they implemented and how many can you run?
+title:  What is a defer?
+And how many can you run?
 date:   2020-06-15
 author: Paschalis Ts
 tags:   [golang, internals]